ClosedNon-Profit

 Victorian Government · Australia

-This Victorian grant supports the Aboriginal Family-Centred Youth Justice program, developed from the Keeping Aboriginal Children (10-14) Out of the Justice System initiative.
+This funding supports the Aboriginal Family-Centred Youth Justice program, developed from the Keeping Aboriginal Children (10-14) Out of the Justice System initiative.
 It aims to support vulnerable Aboriginal children through early therapeutic and family-centred care delivered by Aboriginal Community Controlled Organisations.

 Funding